christineplee/christineplee.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I’m a fourth-year Ph.D. student, advised by Professor [Bilge Mutlu](http://bilgemutlu.com/).
+I’m a third-year Ph.D. student, advised by Professor [Bilge Mutlu](http://bilgemutlu.com/).

 I design **human-centered AI systems** that combine black box AI models (i.e., large language models (LLMs)) with *formal methods*—such as verification, synthesis, and Markov Decision Processes—to make AI outputs **verifiable, adaptable, and repairable**.
 My work tackles challenges users face when AI is deployed in real-world settings, including unreliable verification, limited adaptability, and misaligned expectations.